 According to ParentKind’s annual survey, only 57% of parents report being satisfied with the opportunities available to get involved in school life.
 That’s a lot of parents.

-This indicates that schools could be doing more to reach out to parents.
+This indicates that schools could be doing more to bridge the gap.
 And with further research showing that parental engagement can have a real impact on pupil progress, it’s clear there is genuine value in schools investing in long-term strategies to increase parental involvement.

-Ofsted are encouraging schools to capitalise upon the vast swaths of tech available.
-Tech that is not only designed to ease admin headaches and save money; it is also used to harness the power of parental involvement in education.
+Ofsted is encouraging schools to capitalise upon the vast swaths of tech available.
+Technology that is designed to ease admin headaches and save money, while harnessing the power of parental involvement in education.

 But with ever-shrinking budgets and heavy workloads to contend with, how do schools even begin to better engage parents?

 Well, here’s the deal - connecting with parents needn’t break the bank nor add to teachers’ workloads.
 We’ve compiled a list of easy and affordable ways you can start engaging parents in learning.

 4 Tips to Support Parental Engagement in Schools